Concentration phenomena for a fractional relativistic Schr\"odinger equation with critical growth: Introduction

-and thus we are able to prove that $c_{\e}<c_{*}$, where the threshold value $c_{*}$ depends on the best constant $S_{*}$ for the critical Sobolev trace inequality (see \cite{BRCDPS}), and the constants $V_{1}$, $m^{2s}$ and $\theta$.
-In view of this bound and by establishing a concentration-compactness principle in the spirit of Lions \cite{Lions1, Lions2}, we show that the modified energy functional satisfies the Palais-Smale condition in the range $(0, c_{*})$; see Lemmas \ref{CCL} and \ref{lemma2}.
-Finally, we prove that, for $\e>0$ small enough, the solution of the auxiliary problem is indeed solution of the original one by combining a Moser iteration scheme \cite{Moser}, a comparison argument and some useful properties of the Bessel kernel \cite{ArS, stein}; see Lemmas \ref{moser} and \ref{lem2.6AM}.
-As far as we know, this is the first time that the penalization method is used to study concentration phenomena for a fractional relativistic Schr\"odinger equation with critical growth.
+and thus, we are able to verify that $c_{\e}<c_{*}$, where the threshold value $c_{*}$ depends on the best constant $S_{*}$ for the critical Sobolev trace inequality (see \cite{BRCDPS}), and the constants $V_{1}$, $m^{2s}$, and $\theta$ (see Lemma \ref{UPPERB}).
+In view of this bound and by establishing a concentration-compactness principle in the spirit of Lions \cite{Lions1, Lions2}, we show that the modified energy functional satisfies the Palais-Smale condition in the range $(0, c_{*})$ (see Lemmas \ref{CCL} and \ref{lemma2}).
+Finally, we prove that, for $\e>0$ small enough, the solution of the auxiliary problem is, indeed, solution of the original one by combining a Moser iteration scheme \cite{Moser}, a comparison argument, and some crucial properties of the Bessel kernel \cite{ArS, stein} (see Lemmas \ref{moser} and \ref{lem2.6AM}).
+As far as we know, this is the first time that the penalization method is used to study the concentration phenomena for a fractional relativistic Schr\"odinger equation with critical growth.

 The structure of the paper is the following.
-In section $2$ we define some function spaces.
-In section $3$ we study the modified problem.
-In section $4$ we deal with the autonomous critical problems related to the extended modified problem.
-The section $5$ is devoted to the proof of Theorem \ref{thm1}.
-In section $6$ we discuss a multiplicity result for \eqref{P}.
+In section $2$, we define some function spaces.
+In section $3$, we focus on the modified problem.
+In section $4$, we deal with the autonomous critical problems related to the extended modified problem.
+Section $5$ is devoted to the proof of Theorem \ref{thm1}.
+In section $6$, we discuss a multiplicity result for \eqref{P}.